Tag: Henna Art Cafe

 4.

 Marrakech is a bustling metropolis with so much going on around the main square.
-Consider spending time with a pot of traditional mint tea and observing the spectacle from a rooftop.
+Consider spending time with a pot of traditional mint tea and observing the spectacle from a rooftop terrace.
 You won’t be disappointed.
 The sights, sounds, and smells will keep you entertained for ages.

 5.

 Visit the wonderful Koutoubia Mosque gardens.
 The mosque is out of bounds for non Muslims.
 However, the gardens are absolutely delightful and free to visit.
-Consider picking up a few delicious snacks such as Baclava cake and a sugar cane juice and sitting in the beautiful garden.
-Despite its proximity to the chaos of Jamaa El Fna, it is peaceful.
+Consider picking up a few delicious snacks beforehand, such as Baclava cake and sugar cane juice and sitting in the beautiful garden.
+Despite its proximity to the chaos of Jamaa El Fna, it is a peaceful environment.
 It’s especially lovely during the evening when the lights come on.

 6.